openhab/org.openhab.binding.zwave/doc/qubino/zmnhod_0_0.md

 ### Parameter 10: Activate/deactivate functions ALL ON / ALL OFF

 Activate/deactivate functions ALL ON / ALL OFF
-Module responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controllerbelonging to the system.
+<p&gtModule responds to commands ALL ON / ALL OFF that may be sent by the main controller or by other controllerbelonging to the system.</p&gt
 The following option values may be configured -:

 | Value  | Description |